-COURSE DESCRIPTION: This course emphasizes on concept of biological and Biopharamceuticals .
+COURSE DESCRIPTION: This course emphasizes on concept of biological and Biopharmaceuticals.
 Students will be introduced to the steps involved in the drug development process and various guidelines to be followed for its formulations and delivery.

-The student will be exposed to bio therapeutic applications with a special emphasis on Immunotherapeutics.
+The student will be exposed to bio therapeutic applications with a special emphasis on Immunotherapeutic.

 COURSE OBJECTIVES: This course is designed to impart beneficial applications of Biotechnology in pharmaceutical industry that uses biological systems, living organisms, or derivatives for drug discovery and development process.
-This course also portraits knowledge of bio therapeutic applications
+This course also portraits knowledge of bio therapeutic applications concept of Pharmacovigilance.

-Introduction to Biopharmaceuticals and Biogenerics

-Biopharmaceuticals: biologics and biosimilars. overview of life history for development of biopharmaceuticals. concept of Pharmacovigilance.
 Ethical and legal issues

+UNIT-1 Introduction to Biopharmaceuticals and Biogenerics

+Biopharmaceuticals: biologics and biosimilars. overview of life history for development of biopharmaceuticals.